| document | short description of content | what you'll know when you're done |

 Given Solution:

-`aThe area is equal to the product of the width and the
+`aThe area is equal to the product of the

-average altitude.
+average 'graph altitude'.
 Average altitude is (3

 cm + 8 cm) / 2 = 5.5 cm so the area of the trapezoid is A = 4 cm * 5.5 cm = 22